-The criteria for becoming certified can be found on the Sail Canada web site, under Racing / Officials.
+The criteria for becoming certified can be found on the Sail Canada website in the “Officials” category.

 Assistant Race Officer (ARO) and Club Race Officer (CRO) courses are offered to clubs throughout the season.
 Courses are designed to accommodate both levels.
-Clubs may request courses for their venue by contacting the Race Director or Nancy Chow at email@example.com
+Clubs may request courses for their venue by contacting Nancy Chow at email@example.com

 Assistant Race Officer Course (ARO) – $25

 The ARO course, suitable for those with little experience on a race committee, covers the duties of each job on the committee, with some attention to the structure of racing and the rules.
-The course takes about 6 hours, for groups of 8 to 25 people.
+The course takes about six hours, for groups of eight to 25 people.

 Club Race Officer Course (CRO) – $50

-The CRO course covers the duties of a Race Officer in charge of a race course, including organization, setting courses, starting, controlling events throughout the race and finishing procedures.
+The CRO course covers the duties of a race officer in charge of a racecourse, including organization, setting courses, starting, controlling events throughout the race and finishing procedures.
 A person should have some experience on a race committee, or a fair amount of racing experience.
-The course takes about 12 hours, and is usually given over 3 evenings or on a weekend for groups of 6 to 25 people.
+The course takes about 12 hours and is usually given over three evenings or on a weekend for groups of six to 25 people.

 Sail Canada AML Course (Assistant Mark Layer) – $25